SystemsApproach/ops/provision.rst

 Starting with declarative language and auto-generating the right sequence of API calls is a proven way to overcome that problem.

-We conclude this chapter by drawing attention to the fact that while we now have a declarative specification for our cloud infrastructure, which we refer to as the *Aether Platform*, these specification files are yet another software artifact that we check into the Config Repo.
+We conclude the discussion by drawing attention to the fact that while we now have a declarative specification for our cloud infrastructure, which we refer to as the *Aether Platform*, these specification files are yet another software artifact that we check into the Config Repo.